originalv3/linked-md/Classes/Urban Probelms and Solutiosn/test 2/test 2 notes.md

 •
 • Adaptation: Adjusting to climate change by reducing the risk of harmful effects of
 climate change and/or making the most out of beneficial opportunities

+# Art and City
+## City Image
+Making paths (leading people to somewhere) and edges (preventing people to have
+access to somewhere) clear can create more psychologically satisfying cities

+Edges:
+	Often Boundaries between two kinds of areas
+	Linear elements not considered as paths, shores, railroad cuts, walls

+Districts:
+	Medium-to-large sections of the city with some common & identifiable characters
+	Historic district, residential district, commercial district

+Nodes:
+	strategic spots,
+	primarily junctions, places of a break in transportation, concentrations,
+	condensation of some use, enclosed square

+## Changing Strategies
+Traditionally: City planning and development focused on economic development,
+creating jobs, increasing productivity and growth of the region
+• More recently: Increased focus on People over companies
+• New ideas, innovation, human capital
+• Cities now need to attract high-quality human capital
+• provide amenities, consumption opportunities, quality of life
+• Art and Culture is one of the important strategies
+• Higher quality of life
+• Providing amenities: opera, gallery, diverse types of lifestyles
+• Creative skills contribute to advertising, finance, public relations à boost economy

+# Smart City
+==effectiveness, efficiency, improved quality of life==

+Advantages
+	Broader range of activities, citizen-centric governance
+	• More flexible in exploring and adjusting a variety of business and governance
+models
+	• Integrated physical design and development of infrastructure and buildings
+	• Opportunity of employing open innovation techniques

+Disadvantages
+	Complicated policy agendas
+	• Innovation is not guaranteed success
+	• Slow progression

+bloomington
+	Bloomington, IN
+• Smart Water Meters
+• In 2020, the City of Bloomington Utilities (CBU) completed a yearlong project to
+upgrade its metering infrastructure.
+• Employees no longer need to visit homes and businesses to manually record
+information every month.

+Active Aging
+• The process of optimizing opportunities for health, participation and security in
+order to enhance quality of life as people age.

+disability
+	7 Principles:
+• Equitable Use –diverse abilities
+• Flexibility in Use –a wide range of individual preferences and abilities
+• Simple and Intuitive Use –easy to understand
+• Perceptible Information –communicates necessary information effectively
+• Tolerance for Error –minimizes hazards
+• Low Physical Effort –minimizes fatigue
+• Size and Space for Approach and Use – body size, posture, or mobility.